Cjaker/zerobot-docs/docs/lua_scripting/functions/client.md

 -- This function is a wrapper around the external function clientSetWindowTitle.
 -- @param title (string) - The title to be set. function Client.setWindowTitle(title)

+-- Get the Tibia client version.
+-- This function is a wrapper around the external function clientGetVersion.
+-- @return The Tibia client version as a string (example: 14.00.f275d0), if not available will return nil. function Client.getVersion()

+-- Get the current trade shop window openned state.
+-- This function is a wrapper around the external function clientIsTradeShopOpen.
+-- @return true if the trade shop window is open, false otherwise.
+Note: the bot will only have this information if the player has opened or closed the trade shop window. function Client.isTradeShopOpen()

+--- Flash the client window.
+--- This function is a wrapper around the external function clientFlashWindow. function Client.flashWindow()

+--- Get the current frames per second (FPS) of the client.
+--- This function is a wrapper around the external function clientGetFps.
+--- @return The last available frames per second (FPS) of the client, got from UI FPS indicator, if the information isn't available will return 0 or the last one available. function Client.getFps()
 ```